 It seems ridiculous to think that Andre Ter Stegen once couldn’t get a game outside of the Champions League for Barcelona.

-Were it not for Oblak in Madrid, he’d be the best goalkeeper in La Liga by some distance.
-He’s already overtaken Manuel Neuer as the best in Germany and should have started ahead of him at the World Cup last summer.
+If not for Oblak in Madrid, he’d have been the best goalkeeper in La Liga as at now.
+He has already overtaken Manuel Neuer as the best in Germany and should have started ahead of him at the World Cup last summer.

 1. Jan Oblak